 3. Indigenous self-help and recognition

 Indigenous self-help and recognition are not alternatives – both are important.
 The passive welfare imposed by Left and Right on black communities has eroded personal and social responsibility – both Left and Right have failed to understand the destructive power of alcohol, gambling and welfare dependence on fragile cultures.
-Without the removal of passive welfare and development of a self-help culture, constitutional recognition will achieve little.
+Without the removal of passive welfare and development of a self-help culture, indigenous recognition will achieve little.

-But without recognition of continuous culture and occupancy of land, and sustained personal interactions across racial lines, reconciliation between indigenous people and new arrivals will remain elusive.
+But without recognition of continuous culture and occupancy of land, and without sustained personal interactions across racial lines, reconciliation between indigenous people and new arrivals will remain elusive.

 Only a movement of people in the centre can bridge the rights and responsibilities approaches in indigenous affairs; introduce the Empowered Communities model of funding; and make reconciliation practical, substantive and enduring.